Siva-kumar-r16/M.O.N.I.C.A/README.md

 🔐 Configuration

-Create a local .env file.
+Create a local .env file in the root directory.

-Do not commit .env to Git.
+⚠️ Do not commit .env to Git.

-Example:
+Example .env:

 API_ID=your_telegram_api_id
 API_HASH=your_telegram_api_hash